 Bachelor of Science in Business Administration

-A bachelor's degree program in business administration and entrepreneurship teaches students how to establish, manage and oversee successful business ventures.
-Students learn broad business concepts, including financial management, business promotion and business ownership legalities.
-Programs require four years of study and typically include courses on:
+A bachelor's degree program in business administration and entrepreneurship teaches students how to establish, manage, and oversee successful business ventures.
+Students learn broad business concepts, including financial management, business promotion, and business ownership legalities.
+Programs typically include courses on:

 - Financial accounting